Technosystem-Labs/dartiq/README.md

 This will mount your module in `/modules` directory and add appropriate entry in the `PYTHONPATH`.

-**CAUTION:** If you want to use ARTIQ as additional module, it is advised to use commit used to build DARTIQ image as a base commit to avoid dependency problems.
+**CAUTION:** If you want to use ARTIQ as an additional module, it is advised to use commit used to build DARTIQ image as a base commit to avoid dependency problems.
 You can always check ARTIQ commit used to build an image with `dartiq version` command.